 I suspect most kids who grew up in Windsor, Ontario, Canada, like myself, took a school trip to John R. Park Homestead in nearby Essex.
 The homestead serves as an opportunity to experience aspects of domestic Canadian life as it was lived in the 1850s.
 I remember churning butter, the smell of the smoke house, and the blood I found on one of the needlepoint (pillows?) in the main house.
 I also distinctly remember a childhood friend relay the story of how she ran screaming out of one of the upstairs bedrooms, down the stairs and out into the safety of the yard because she was convinced there were ghosts present in the home.
 Rumors of ghosts at John R. Park Homestead persist; I've … [Read more...]

 The following photo series was shot at Colasanti's Tropical Gardens in Kingsville, Ontario, Canada.
 Colasanti's serves as a local experience, simply deeming it a tourist attraction or anything other doesn't aptly describe what the Colasanti family has created for the surrounding community.
 Colasanti's (Colsanti's Tropical Gardens) began in 1941 as a producer of greenhouse crops and vegetables.
 At the retail level, the business began as a small fruit stand.
 By the early 1970s, Colasanti's had expanded to included lemon trees, orange trees, tropical plants and cacti.
 Presently, the business sits on 35 acres of land, 3.5 of which are indoors.
-This was my … [Read more...]
+This was my first trip to Colasanti's in … [Read more...]

 Stearns Wharf was one of the many tourist destinations I visited while spending time in southern California.
 I took the trip from Ventura with my brother who now resides there.
 The day trip to Santa Barbara was one I had taken before, and one that I looked forward to.
 On this particular venture, I was still acclimating from living, predominately in Thailand, for 3.5 years straight.
 I flew directly from Bangkok to Los Angeles and despite it being early summertime, I was freezing.
 This photo series, among others I had taken during my time in California, was shot while my brain was still adjusting to North American life.
 I was hit hard with culture shock and revisiting some of the … [Read more...]